uviclibraries/genai-notebooklm/index.md

 By the end of this workshop, you will be able to:

-1. **Describe the core capabilities of NotebookLM** (source-grounded Q&A, summarization, translation, and document synthesis).
+1. **Describe the core capabilities of Google Notebook** (source-grounded Q&A, summarization, translation, and document synthesis).
 2. **Create and organize a notebook** with multiple sources (PDFs, Docs, web pages, etc.).
 3. **Use Notebook Guides / Studio tools** to generate briefing docs, study guides, and short written reports.
 4. **Generate and evaluate audio or video overviews**, including how to verify their accuracy against the original sources.